Paigham (1964 film)

 Paigham is a Pakistani social drama film, directed by Nazir Ajmeri, and co-produced by S. M. Yusuf and F. M. Sardar under banner F&Y Movies.
 It starred Shamim Ara, Sultan and Rukhsana.
 The film was remade by S. Suleman as Aaj Aur Kal (1976).

 Paigham was a critical and commercial success.
-At annual Nigar Awards ceremony, it won an award in the category of Best comedian for Lehri.
+At the annual Nigar Award ceremony, it won an award in the category of Best comedian for Lehri.